Last updated: January 2023

 Does an SR22 change if I move?

-If you currently have an SR22 filed in one state but you’re moving to another state, the SR22 requirement will usually follow you.
+If you currently have an SR-22 filed in one state but you’re moving to another state, you will most likely still be required to maintain your SR-22.
 Each state is different and may have additional fees, additional insurance, or other requirements.
-Here are some common state requirements you may need to follow depending on your state:
+Here are some common state requirements you may need to follow depending on where you live and move:

-- File a new, secondary SR22 when you become a new resident of the state you moved to.
+- File a new, secondary SR-22 (or similar form) when you become a new resident of the state you moved to.

-- If your state does not use SR22s, fill out an affidavit stating that you will keep the SR22 on file in the original state.
+- If your new state does not use SR-22s, fill out an affidavit stating that you will keep the SR-22 on file in the original state.

 The best thing you can do is communicate with your insurer, the DMV in your current state, and the DMV in your new state.
 A quick phone call to your insurance agent can help answer most of these questions and make sure you don’t have any gaps in coverage.